atom/atom/docs/rfcs/003-consolidate-core-packages.md

 ### Greatly reduced burden for maintainers

 Since packages all have their own repositories, this means that we have to watch 91 different repos for issues and pull requests.
 This also means that we have to redirect issues filed on `atom/atom` to the appropriate repository when a user doesn't know where it belongs.
-Even more importantly, there's not an easy way to prioritize and track issues across the Atom organization without using GitHub projects.
+Even more importantly, there's not an easy way to prioritize and track issues across the Atom organization without using GitHub Projects.

 Also, as mentioned above, there's the added duty of doing the package "version dance" when we merge any new PRs to a package repository: publish the package update, update `package.json` in Atom.
 It's very easy to forget to do this and not have community contributions included in the next Atom release!